This is Equality?

 Nowhere is this truer than with the 50-year-old Lopez, who makes a magnificent entrance in “Hustlers” with an athletic, graceful and erotic dance number, and never lets go from there.
 Once again, she proves what an instinctive, spontaneous actress she is, infusing Ramona with her own Bronx-born street smarts, and carrying herself with the feline regality she’s acquired over a nearly 30-year career as one of the entertainment industry’s most gifted triple threats.
 In this raunchy, gloriously liberated revenge fantasy, Lopez rules with seductive, triumphant authority.
 Not only do we climb into her fur, we’ll happily follow her anywhere.
 Ann Hornaday in the Washington Post

 Have you seen any other Jennifer Lopez films?
-She may have “feline regality” but she is far too busy being a star to be convincing in any of her roles.
+She may or may not have “feline regality” but she is far too busy being a star to be convincing in any of her roles.
 And what is “feline regality” anyway, if not a code word for celebrity privilege and entitlement?
 But we are given a clue about the reviewer’s perspective: she infuses “Ramona with her own Bronx-born street smarts”.
 Is that code for the idea that she doesn’t really create a character– she just plays herself?

-We understand why Hollywood religiously adheres to the titillation code: Wood, and Moore, and Aniston, and Lopez can play strippers and deceive you into thinking they are almost naked on screen (they never are) so you can enjoy the perversity of watching a naked woman, while reassuring yourself that you are a decent, morally upright human being because they are never actually naked.
+We understand why Hollywood religiously adheres to the titillation code: Wood, and Moore, and Aniston, and Lopez can play strippers and deceive you into thinking they are almost naked on screen (they never are) so you can enjoy the perversity of watching a “naked” woman, while reassuring yourself that you are a decent, morally upright human being because they are never actually naked.
 You get to live in an envelope of widely accepted hypocrisy.

 It is of a piece with Seth Rogan comedies: you get to talk dirty and make stupid jokes about bodily functions and then tack on some kind of sentimental moral lesson so that audiences can feel good about enjoying the smut.